faraz2079/CustomerFeedback/README.md

 This the command for port-forwarding the service:
 `kubectl -n sa port-forward svc/customer-feedback-service 8000:80`

+After the port forwarding we can check if we get the answer from the service with this commands:
+`curl -sS -X POST http://127.0.0.1:8000/feedback/analyse \
+  -H 'Content-Type: application/json' \
+  -d '{"text":"Great product!","stars":5}' | jq`

 # CustomerFeedback
 This project work performs sentiment analysis on customer feedback for the product they have purchased.